-I started as an Assistant Professor in the Department of Statistics at BYU in April 2019.
-My research interests are spatial and spatiotemporal statistics, functional data analysis, time series analysis, hierarchical modeling, and Bayesian statistics.
+My research interests are Bayesian hierarchical modeling, clinical trial design, spatial and time-series statistics, medical statistics, functional data analysis, and Bayesian statistics.
 Most of all, I enjoy working on applied problems that motivate methodological contributions.

 I completed my Ph.D. in Statistical Science at Duke University in January 2019.
 Alan Gelfand and Fan Li were my dissertation advisors.
 Prior to Duke, I completed a B.S. in Applied Physics and an M.S. in Statistics at BYU.